-Novartis Institutes for BioMedical Research (NIBR) and the Friedrich Miescher Institute for Biomedical Research (FMI) have recently formed a collaboration.
+The Novartis Institutes for BioMedical Research (NIBR) and the Friedrich Miescher Institute for Biomedical Research (FMI) have formed a valuable partnership.

-The FMI and NIBR are currently engaged in more than 50 collaborative research projects which aim to translate research findings into biomedical applications.
+The FMI and NIBR are currently engaged in more than 50 collaborative research projects that aim to translate research findings into biomedical applications.

-We don’t just develop medicines at Novartis – we also form partnerships with people and organizations that enhance our ability to help people live longer and healthier lives.
-Our collaboration with the Friedrich Miescher Institute for Biomedical Research (FMI), a leader in researching the mechanisms of cancer, neurobiology, and epigenetics, is a great example of one such partnership.
+We don’t just develop medicines at Novartis – we also form partnerships with individuals and organizations that enhance our ability to help people live longer and healthier lives.
+Our collaboration with the Friedrich Miescher Institute for Biomedical Research (FMI), a leader in researching the mechanisms of cancer, neurobiology and epigenetics, is a great example of one such partnership.

 Pushing the boundaries of biomedical science